oracle/graal/espresso/docs/continuations.md

 See the JavaDoc of the `org.graalvm.continuations` package, and make sure to add the `continuations.jar` in the Espresso distribution to your classpath when compiling (but not at runtime).

 Currently, only the Espresso VM supports the continuations feature.
+Since it is still experimental, the options needs to be enabled by using the flags `--experimental-options --java.Continuum=true`.

 ### High level